jeet1995/design-pattern-verifier/README.md

     * `nameToVerifierMap` : In the `process` method in the annotation processor, the `Verifier` class to be used in order to determined if all enclosing elements required have been defined within a `CLASS` is looked up using this map.

 ### Results
-* The results which is in essence the output of my messager is collected using an instance of the `VerificationResult` class.
+* The results in essence are the outputs of `messager` which is collected using an instance of the `VerificationResult` class.
+* There are a total of 3 implementations of the design pattern :
+    * `Memento`, `Originator` and the `Caretaker`
+    * `ImproperMemento`, `ImproperOriginator` and the `ImproperCaretaker`
+    * `Command` which corresponds to the `Caretaker`, `Snapshot` to the `Memento` and the `Editor` to the `Originator`
+* Then, the aforementioned annotations are added to each class and the elements it encloses.
+* In case an annotated element is defined incorrectly or is not present, a `warning` is logged otherwise a `note` is logged.
-* The results displayed below are produced at compile time.
+* The following results produced by the annotation processor are displayed below are produced at compile time :

 ```
    Note: Method declaration saveSnapshot in enclosing element Editor annotated with VerifySaveMementoStateMethod is correct